vsheahan/hashtraceai/README.md

 ## Output

-The generated SBOM is a JSON file with the following structure:
+The generated manifest is a JSON file with the following structure:

 ```json
 {